Ramakrishna-ch/ChitFund_Calci/README.md

 ## Screenshot
 <img src ="assets/Screenshot_20210521-123813.png" height = "350" width = "180"/>

-This project used for calculating Chit payable amount based on attributes such as auction, total months, commision, total amount
+*This project used for calculating Chit payable amount based on attributes such<br> as auction, total months, commision, total amount.

-Users can select the above attributes through dropdown menus but the auction amount should be given through text box
+*Users can select the above attributes through dropdown menus but the auction amount <br>should be given through text box

-after giving all inputs, the calculate button should be pressed to get the final payable amount in the details report format
+*after giving all inputs, the calculate button should be pressed to get the final <br>payable amount in the details report format

 if you like the code and logic created for calculation Hit Like :thumbsup:

-Copyrights reserved @ Ramakrishna-ch 2021.
+>Copyrights reserved @ <Ramakrishna-ch 2021>